 - High arches: look for shoes with integrated arch support in the insole to accommodate your structure

-We rounded up the best soccer cleats for arch support – take a look at the top three options we found below.
+We rounded up the best soccer cleats for arch support; look at the top three options we found below.

 Soccer Cleats to Support the Arch

-- Waterproof outer lining – so there’s extra protection when the turf just had rain or is extra muddy
+- Waterproof outer lining for extra protection when the turf is muddy or wet.

-- Great price for those growing kids that might need a new size in a few months
+- Great pricing for growing youngsters who may need a new size in a few months.

-- Might run a bit large on sizes, so be sure to measure the foot for the best fit
+- May run large, therefore measure the foot for the best fit.

 Adidas Performance Mundial Team Turf Soccer Cleat